Azure/odaa-ai-partnerHackathon/submission/SUBMISSION.md

 Guidelines:

-- No voice narration required
+- Voice narration is not mandatory but optional.
-- Screen recording is sufficient
+- Screen recording is also sufficient
 - 2–5 minutes is recommended

 > IMPORTANT: Be sure to verify that your video link works before submitting!
 To verify, open the link in a private/incognito browser window.